Note: this guide applies to Corona Renderer 4 for 3ds Max and older.

 Note: this method will work only if you are using exactly the same naming and locations as the ones listed in the below guide.
 In other cases, you will need to update all of the paths so that they point to the correct locations.

-We will show an example using 3ds Max 2014, but the same steps can be used on other versions of 3ds Max, 2013 or newer (older versions do not support -p parameter correctly).
+We will show an example using 3ds Max 2019, but the same steps can be used with any other supported version of 3ds Max.

-2. Create directories where the files associated with different Corona versions will be stored - in the following guide we will be using:
+3. Create directories where the files associated with different Corona Renderer versions will be stored - in the following guide we will be using:

-- C:/corona/ - to store version1.bat and version2.bat - files that run 3ds Max with different Corona files loaded
+- C:\corona\ - to store version1.bat and version2.bat - files that run 3ds Max with different Corona Renderer plugins loaded

-4. Open notepad and paste the following code:
+8. Open Notepad and paste the following code:

-The first line adds the directory in which the desired version of Corona_Release.dll file is stored to the system variables.
-It forces 3ds Max to search for the .dll file in another directory than the default one.The second line points 3ds Max to an .ini file with a custom plugin directory - it will search for plugins in that directory.
-Make sure you are using the correct path to your 3ds Max installation.
+The first line adds the directory in which the desired version of Corona Renderer plugin files are stored to the system variables.
+It forces 3ds Max to search for the .dll and other files in another directory than the default 3ds Max one.The second line points to an .ini file with a custom plugin directory - it will search for plugins in that directory.
+Make sure you are using the correct path to your current 3ds Max installation!

 The third line prevents the command line window from closing, this might be helpful if there are any errors.
 Otherwise you can remove it.

-Run 1.bat to start 3ds Max using only the files stored in version1 folder.
+- 1.bat to start 3ds Max using only the files stored in version1 folder

-Run 2.bat to start 3ds Max using only the files stored in version2 folder.
+- 2.bat to start 3ds Max using only the files stored in version2 folder

-If you run both .bat files, two instances of 3ds Max should start, each capable of running different version of Corona.
-You can easily see which version of Corona is running by going to Render Setup > System > About Corona Renerer / Licensing.
+If you run both .bat files, two instances of 3ds Max should start, each capable of running a different version of Corona Renderer.
+You can easily see which version is currently running by going to Render Setup > System > About Corona Renerer / Licensing.